bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 documentation page.

 ## Migration troubleshooting
-### Quartz timers are stuck after migrating to 7.10.0
+### Timers are stuck after migrating to 7.10.0
 _Symptom_: When migrating to 7.10.0+ the timers on processes don't work anymore.

-_Cause_: A bug in the pause/resume of tenant services, fixed in 7.12.1.
+_Cause_: Bug in the pause/resume of tenant services, fixed in 7.12.1 version.
+This issue happens because the [BPM services](pause-and-resume-bpm-services.md) were paused before the migration was performed.

-_Solutions_: The easier solution is to **NOT** [pause the bpm services](pause-and-resume-bpm-services.md) before migrating.
-Failing that, if the bpm services were paused before migrating or have to be paused for whatever reason, then you need to execute the following database requests after the migration completes:
+_Solution_: If the BPM services were paused before migrating or had to be paused for whatever reason, then to resolve this, you need to execute the following database requests after the migration completes:

 ```
 DELETE FROM QRTZ_PAUSED_TRIGGER_GRPS;
 UPDATE QRTZ_TRIGGERS SET TRIGGER_STATE = 'WAITING' WHERE TRIGGER_STATE = 'PAUSED';
 ```
-After the operation, the table QRTZ_PAUSED_TRIGGER_GRPS should be empty, and all the triggers in the QRTZ_TRIGGERS table should be in state _waiting_, and not _paused_.
+After this operation, the table QRTZ_PAUSED_TRIGGER_GRPS should be empty, and all the triggers in the QRTZ_TRIGGERS table should be in state _waiting_, and not _paused_.